 |Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 - Logical Correlation — Performs logical correlation as configured in correlation directives.
+The default is Yes.
 See also: Correlation Directives.

 - Cross-correlation — Performs cross-correlation related to events.
+The default is Yes.
 See also: Cross-Correlation.

 When only SQL Storage is set to No, it instructs USM Appliance to perform risk assessment and correlation on the event but do to store it in the SIEM database.
 The benefit is that you will see an alarm triggered by this event if the calculated risk is above 1, but you will not find this event in the database, saving the storage space.

 For more detailed instructions, see Adjust SIEM Consequences to Process Events.

 The Logger consequence determines whether the event will be logged and digitally signed.
 The default is Yes.

 In the policy settings, Logger refers to the local logger, which is included in a USM Appliance All-in-One.
 When Logger is set to Yes in a policy, USM Appliance will store events locally.

 - Line — Digitally signs every log received.
 This ensures immediate protection from log tampering, but is processing-intensive.

 - Block — Digitally signs a block of logs every hour, or whenever the log file is larger than 100 MB.
 This is the most commonly used signing approach and meets most compliance requirements, but the unsigned block of logs is not secure from being edited until it is signed.